Canada PR for Indian Nurses, Healthcare Workers, and Accountants: Express Entry Guide

 - PNP: Ontario HCP and other provincial programs have streams for finance professionals

-- French proficiency draw: Adding TEF Canada CLB 7 puts you in a draw that has been cutting off below 420 — well within range for a CA with master's equivalency
+- French proficiency draw: Adding TEF Canada CLB 7 puts you in a draw that has generally been in the 380-420 range — potentially within range for a CA with master's equivalency

 - Canadian CPA bridge: The ICAI-CPA Canada Memorandum of Understanding provides a streamlined path to Canadian CPA designation after landing, which improves your job prospects